Renuka-0403/Image_Generator/README.md

 **4. Image Generation**

-The model generates an image based on the semantic information contained in the prompt.
+The model generates an image based on the provided text description.

 **5. Output**